 One other notable benefit of saffron is that it reduces hunger and the urge to snack.

-While generally considered safe, the only caveat is that high doses of saffron should be avoided by women who are pregnant.
-(25)
+While saffron is generally considered safe, the only caveat is that high doses should be avoided by pregnant women since it can stimulate contractions.

 Look for a supplement that’s manufactured by a reputable company and contains a standardized extract of Crocus sativus.

-Saffron fraud is nothing new.
+Historical note: Saffron fraud is nothing new.
 People have been faking saffron since the time of the ancient Greeks.
-(26)

 The Top Vitamin Supplements for Depression

-Vitamin deficiency might not be the first thing you think of when considering the underlying causes of depression.
+Vitamin deficiency is not the first thing you think of when considering the underlying causes of depression.

 Doctors and psychiatrists rarely recommend vitamins for depression either.